AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 known as the "full" view.
 The differences between the two views are a function of compile-time visibility.

-The partial view is what clients (i.e., users) of the code have: the ability to do things that a type name provides, such as declarations of objects, as well as some basic operations such as assignment, some functions for equality and inequality, some conversions, and, whatever subprograms work on the type (the procedure Do_Something above).
+The partial view is what clients (i.e., users) of the package have: the ability to do things that a type name provides, such as declarations of objects, as well as some basic operations such as assignment, some functions for equality and inequality, some conversions, and whatever subprograms work on the type (the procedure Do_Something above).
 Practically speaking, that's about all that the partial view provides.
 That's quite a lot, in fact, and corresponds to the classic definition of an "abstract data type."

-The full view is what the code in the package private part and package body has.
+The code within the package private part and package body has the full view.
 This code has compile-time visibility to the full definition for type Foo, so there are additional capabilities available to this code.
-For example, if the full definition for Foo is as an array type, then indexing will be available with the private part and body.
-If Foo is fully defined as some numeric type, then arithmetic operations will be possible within the package, and so on.
+For example, if the full definition for Foo is as an array type, indexing will be available with the private part and body.
+If Foo is fully defined as some numeric type, arithmetic operations will be possible within the package, and so on.

 Therefore, the full view provides capabilities for type Foo that users of the type cannot access via the partial view.
 Only the implementation